-On November 21, 2013, Intevac's Board of Directors approved a stock repurchase program authorizing up to \$30.0 million in repurchases.
-On August 15, 2018, Intevac's Board of Directors approved a \$10.0 million increase to the original stock repurchase program authorizing up to \$40.0 million.
-There is no expiration date on this authorization, and we may suspend, amend or discontinue the repurchase program at any time.
-Intevac did not make any common stock repurchases during the three months ended December 31, 2022.
-At December 31, 2022, \$10.4 million remains available for future stock repurchases under the repurchase program.
+On November 21, 2013, Intevac announced that its Board of Directors approved a stock repurchase program authorizing up to \$30.0 million in repurchases, with no expiration date.
+On August 15, 2018, Intevac announced that its Board of Directors approved a \$10.0 million increase to the original stock repurchase program for an aggregate authorized amount of \$40.0 million.
+Our last repurchase under this authorization occurred during the first quarter of fiscal 2020.
+At December 30, 2023, \$10.4 million remains available for future stock repurchases under the repurchase program.